frc5024/lib5k/README.md

 ### Adding a new module
 Any folder containing a `build.gradle` file can be a module.
 Make sure to add the new folder to `settings.gradle`.
 Otherwise, it will not be built

+### Updating javadoc

+ 1. Run `./gradlew javadoc`
+ 2. Make sure all projects are listed in `docs/index.md`
+ 3. Push to git

 ## Troubleshooting